Edger: Adaptable string trimmers

 Some string trimmers are designed so that they can be easily maneuvered with their head being positioned vertically instead of the default horizontal.
 Other string trimmers come with specific lawn edging attachments, or the one head can be pivoted to be realigned vertically.

 Lawn edging with a string trimmer will often be done with a blade fitted to the head rather than string/wire.

 Purpose designed lawn edgers

-Purpose designed lawn edgers are single purpose machines for longer lawn edging distances.
+Purpose designed lawn edgers are single-purpose machines for greater lawn edging distances.

-Single wheel designs are lighter and more maneuverable than multi wheel designs which are built for heavy duty work.
+Single-wheel designs are lighter and more maneuverable than multi-wheel designs which are built for heavy duty work.

 Some designs allow the angle at which the cutting chord or blade or blades strike the lawn edge to be adjusted.

 History

-The gasoline lawn edger was invented by Louis Faas Sr. of King o' Lawn Inc in the 1940s.
+The gasoline lawn edger was invented by Louis Faas Sr. of King o' Lawn Inc. in the 1940s.
 The first gasoline edgers used a Briggs & Stratton 1.5 horsepower (1.1 kW) engine.